 |ToString||Returns a string that represents the current object.
 (Inherited from Object.)|

 In the .NET Framework version 2.0 release, the Create method is the preferred mechanism for obtaining XmlReader instances.
 The Create method uses the class to specify which features to implement in the created XmlReader object.

 The following are things to consider when using the class.

 The ProcessInlineSchema and ProcessSchemaLocation validation flags of an object are not set by default.
 When these flags are set, the XmlResolver of the object is used to resolve schema locations encountered in the instance document in the XmlReader.
-If the XmlResolver object is null, schema locations are not resolved even if the ProcessInlineSchema and ProcessSchemaLocation validation flags are set.
+If the XmlResolver object is nullptr, schema locations are not resolved even if the ProcessInlineSchema and ProcessSchemaLocation validation flags are set.

 Schemas added during validation add new types and can change the validation outcome of the document being validated.
 As a result, external schemas should only be resolved from trusted sources.

 Validation error messages may expose sensitive content model information.
 Validation error and warning messages are handled using the ValidationEventHandler delegate, or are exposed as an XmlSchemaValidationException if no event handler is provided to the object (validation warnings do not cause an XmlSchemaValidationException to be thrown).
 This content model information should not be exposed in untrusted scenarios.
 Validation warning messages are suppressed by default and can be reported by setting the ReportValidationWarnings flag.

 Disabling the ProcessIdentityConstraints flag (enabled by default) is recommended when validating, untrusted, large XML documents in high availability scenarios against a schema with identity constraints over a large part of the document.

 objects can contain sensitive information such as user credentials.
 You should be careful when caching objects, or when passing the object from one component to another.